 Please remember to keep an updated copy of your resume on your Job Mine account.

 The college holds professional development workshops on everything from preparing your resume to negotiating a job offer.
 Employers, COBA

 Lectures/Academic Advisors, and Peer Career Advisors present many of these workshops at the College of Business Administration.
-Use the

 The College of Business Administration also holds professional development events and employer delivered workshops throughout the year.

 Students can watch CoBA’s Facebook page to keep up to date on the next scheduled event.

 Three key professional development events to watch for are its spring Mock Interviews with Employers, its Fall Business Networking Mixer and